Don Shafer: Community service

-Shafer has also served on the boards of Variety Club International in Vancouver and Toronto, The Canadian Culinary Championships and the Kelowna General Hospital Foundation.
-In 2015, he was working with PFLAG and Qmunity Vancouver, the Canadian Red Cross, the British Columbia Institute of Technology, and the BC Chiefs of Police Association.
+Shafer has also served on the boards of Variety the Children's Charity in Vancouver and Toronto, The Canadian Culinary Championships and the Kelowna General Hospital Foundation.
+In 2015, he was working with PFLAG and Qmunity Vancouver, the Canadian Red Cross, the British Columbia Institute of Technology, the UBC Advisory Board, and the BC Chiefs of Police Association.

-He received the British Columbia Association of Broadcasts 50 Year Certificate of Service in 2014, and was simultaneously inducted into the Canadian Broadcast Hall of Fame.
+He received the British Columbia Association of Broadcasters 50 Year Certificate of Service in 2014, and was simultaneously inducted into the Canadian Broadcast Hall of Fame.

 Shafer was also presented with the 2015 Allan Waters Broadcast Lifetime Achievement Award.